Guest Blogger: Kyeshna (Kay) Jansen

-Kyeshna (Kay) Jansen is a local, small business owner and licensed insurance agent representing HealthMarkets Insurance Agency.
+Kyeshna (Kay) Jansen is a local, small business owner and licensed insurance agent representing Regan Insurance Agency.
 She provides guidance, education, and assistance to seniors, individuals, and families looking at Medicare, health insurance, and supplemental benefit options.
-Serving primarily the Northwest Ohio and Southeast Michigan areas, she is also able to help people throughout all of Ohio, Michigan, Indiana, and Missouri.
+Serving primarily the Northwest Ohio and Southeast Michigan areas, she is also able to help people throughout all of Ohio, Michigan, and Indiana.

 One of the first things people ask is when can they enroll or make changes to their plans.
 Below is a general list of the different enrollment periods.
 For more detailed information, please call Kyeshna or you visit Medicare.gov.
 Kyeshna meets with clients and prospective clients to review their personal situation and provides free, no-obligation consultations including Medicare 101 educational meetings, plan comparisons, and help with the enrollment process.

 When can you enroll or make changes to your Medicare plan?